 Beyond being transparent about how they are using data and collecting data in an ethical way with consent, companies should focus on gathering the best data they can in order to provide a stellar customer experience.

 This means gathering data from as many sources as possible including first and second hand, third-party, unstructured, semi-structured, structured, batch, streaming, anonymous, transactional, and behavioral.
+Some of the top ZoomInfo alternatives can not only provide a verified database that you can rely on but also help you understand how to engage active buyers.
 All of the data should then be gathered into one place where it can be quickly and easily analyzed and present a useful 360-degree view of each customer.

 Artificial Intelligence and Machine Learning